Ableton/AudioPerfLab/README.md

 The minimum amount of time to spend processing as a percentage of the buffer duration.
 If real audio processing finishes before this time, then artificial processing is added via a low-energy yield instruction.
 No artificial processing is added if real processing exceeds this time.
 Artificial processing is added to all audio threads and is not shown in the load graph.

 When the real audio load is low, adding artificial load tricks the OS into scheduling audio threads onto high-performance cores and increasing the clock-rate of those cores.
 This allows sudden load increases (e.g. the burst button) without drop-outs.

-### Busy Threads

-The number of busy background threads to create.
-Busy threads are low-priority threads that constantly perform low-energy work.

-For small buffer sizes (e.g. 128), adding a busy thread reduces the minimum load necessary in order for audio threads to be scheduled onto high-performance cores.
-Visualizations have the same effect as a busy thread, so they must be frozen to observe this behavior.

 ### Driver Thread